Hector-bit/adventOfCode/day21/notes.md

         I just did a process of elimination solution, I was banking on the fact that there will be at least one allergen that has one possible translation

+    Part Two:
+        just turn that items into a list